nautes-labs/website/src/en/guide/user-guide/environment.md

 }
 ```

-> If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can list environments.
+> If your account is a member of the GitLab group and has read permission to `default.project` repository, you can list environments.

 ## View Environment Details (API)

-### Compose Environment Details Request
+### Compose View Environment Details Request

 Compose an API request example by API definition `Environment_GetEnvironment` and add the access token as a request header.